krzysztofdrys/go1-24-talk/slides.md

 1. A lot of apps I worked on, spent most of their time marshalling/unmarshalling JSON, so I don't know if they would be affected 🤷‍♂️
 2. I imagine that 1% performance boost means big savings for Google and other big companies 💰
-3. Let's see if we can replicate this.

 ---

-# Go team is very happy about this
+# Benchmarks from Go team

 <img src="./img/comment.png">

+---

+# CPU and memory

 ---